executeatwill/executeatwill.github.io/_posts/2020-10-17-Targeting-OSCP-a-Journey-Into-The-Void.md

 ## System Shakedown

 The days leading up to your exam you should perform a shake down of your system.
-Understand you will be taxing it with your VM, host system and the monitoring software used by offensive security.
+Understand you will be taxing it with your VM, host system and the monitoring software used by Offensive Security.

 Take a snapshot of your VM you plan to use during the exam and make sure you have a plan for disaster.